 Checkout page design checklist

-To help you put the above strategies into action, we’ve created a checkout page design checklist that will help you create an optimized checkout, increase conversions, and reduce cart abandonment.
+To help you put the above strategies into action, we’ve created a checkout page design checklist that will help you create an optimized checkout, improve conversions, and reduce cart abandonment.
 Follow it and you’ll have one of the best checkout pages out there!

 You can’t expect customers to trust you with their payment details if your checkout page looks like it’s from 2002.
 Make sure that the overall design looks modern and clean, without clutter or clashing colors.
 Here are some examples.